Isis, Isil, IS or Daesh? One group, many names

 The root of the Isil-Isis inconsistency lies in the Arabic word "al-Sham".

 At first, news outlets were unsure how to translate it into English, as it was not immediately clear what the group was actually referring to.

 Al-Sham can be translated variously as "the Levant", "Greater Syria", "Syria" or even "Damascus".

-The term al-Sham was commonly used during the rule of the Muslim Caliphs from the 7th Century to describe the area between the Mediterranean and the Euphrates, Anatolia and Egypt.
+The term al-Sham was commonly used during the rule of the Muslim Caliphs from the 7th Century to describe the area between the Mediterranean and the Euphrates, Anatolia (in present day Turkey) and Egypt.

-It was used until the first half of the 20th Century, when the UK and France drew the new borders of the Middle East and created nation states.
+It was used until the first half of the 20th Century, when Britain and France drew the new borders of the Middle East and created nation states.